DMTF/Redfish-Interface-Emulator/README.md

     ```bash
     docker pull dmtf/redfish-interface-emulator:latest
     ```
 * Build a container from local source.
-Make sure to change directory to the roof of the code that contains the Dockerfile :
+Make sure to run from the root directory of the code that contains the Dockerfile:

     ```bash
     docker build -t dmtf/redfish-interface-emulator:latest .